Celebrating the Power of a Farmers Story

 Reporters are always on the lookout for fresh perspectives, and often they go looking on social media.
 That’s how a journalist found one of us, who then appeared on a Dutch television program to discuss an aspect of farming.

 On another occasion, one of us wrote a letter to the editor about how small farmers benefit from technology.
-After she promoted it on social media, the letter gained a wide audience—and in time it led to formal testimonies before both the House and Senate in Washington, D.C.
+After she promoted it on social media, the letter gained a wide audience—and in time it led to formal testimonies before both the Maison et Sénat à Washington, D.C..

 If that example shows how much we have to gain, it also shows how much we stand to lose.
-The Senate hearing, for example, featured eight panelists.
+The Senate hearing, par exemple, featured eight panelists.
 Each one talked about farming.

 Yet only one of the eight was a real farmer who could tell a true story from the front lines of food production.

 In the halls of power, we must have a voice at the table.
-If we don’t speak up, though, nobody will listen.
+If we don’t speak up, bien que, nobody will listen.